shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 Note: This is recommended because the original version of these codes is on the jupyter notebook.

 - Create a new file via jupyter notebook
+- Copy the codes from model.py and paste it into the first block
-- Copy the codes from main.py and model.py
+- Copy the codes from the main.py and paste it into the second block
+- Important: Please use "#" to ignore the line "from model.py import *"
 - Run the file

 ## Information about ISICs: